Learn more about HSAs, how to get one, and how to use it effectively to save for medical expenses and reduce your taxable income.

 You can't contribute to your HSA if you're not longer enrolled in an HSA-qualified health insurance plan.
 However, you can still pay for qualified out-of-pocket medical expenses with your HSA, allow your account to accrue interest, invest the funds, or use them for qualified medical expenses.

 Lively charges a 0.50% annual management fee for access to investment capabilities through the HSA Guided Portfolio by Devenir, including automated features such as rebalancing.
-The fee is based off of invested assets and debited quarterly.
+The fee is based on invested assets and debited quarterly.
+(Additional expense ratio fees may apply, see details here.)

 Be sure to consult with a financial planning and/or tax professional as needed to understand your options.